ankit1w/OCD/README.md

 ## Compatibility

-Runs on 32bit and 64bit versions of Windows 7 / 8 / 8.1 / 10
+Runs on 32bit and 64bit versions of Windows 7, 8, 8.1 and 10.

 ## How To

  - Download the latest windows binary executable from [the releases page](https://github.com/ankit1w/OCD/releases) and run it.

-  - The first run will trigger a windows alert, prompting whether or not to allow the main executable, as well as *phantomjs.exe* through the firewall.
-You can choose to deny the firewall permissions, although it is recommended otherwise.
+  - The first run will trigger a Windows security alert, prompting whether or not to allow the main executable, as well as *phantomjs.exe* through the firewall.
+You can deny the firewall permissions, although it is recommended otherwise.

    - After selecting the subject of choice, the program will save its PDF in the same location as the executable.